unilaiva/unilaiva-songbook/README.md

 to the source is made, and new compilation is required.
 Then `lualatex` is run, the indexes created, and finally `lualatex` is executed two more times.
 You actually **do** need all three cycles of `lualatex` to get everything right.
-In the end, you will have the result document, `unilaiva-songbook.pdf` in the `temp` directory.
+In the end, you will have the result document, `unilaiva-songbook_A5.pdf` in the `temp` directory.
 Use similar procedure for other `.tex` documents in the project's root.